A Coastal Pub Tour on Bicycles with notes on Topography and Local History

 For me, the best record-breaking End-to-End attempt was that of Ellie Bennett who, along with her best friend Mick, ran up a massive bar tab between Cornwall and Caithness.
 On the first day they got waylaid by an excellent pub just 16 miles north of Land's End and ended up having a session.
-Somehow between rounds she managed to scribble down her account of the journey for a wonderful book entitled "Mud, Sweat and Gears."
+Somehow, between rounds at the bar, she managed to scribble down her account of the journey for a wonderful book entitled "Mud, Sweat and Gears."
 Treat yourself to this book - believe me, you will fall off your bar stool at some of her stories.

 Did I mention the tent?
 No?
 Sod that for a game of soldiers.
 Indeed, once upon a time, a long, long time ago, I did rough it in uniform.
 On leaving the world of bivvy bags and trench-digging, I vowed that I would not be kipping under canvas again.
 If you require a new definition for the phrase "pissing in the wind" try to conjure up an image of darting out of a tent after downing a few pints of bitter in the local cliff-top hostelry.
 Add to that the inevitable stumble over the guy rope or worse - treading barefoot on a protruding tent peg.
 Or how about a flip-flop blowout in something squelchy underfoot in the dark.
 No thank-you, I want a comfy bed, a proper loo and a hot shower at the end of a day in the saddle.